No one likes to be compared and probably will not be making it easy for you to do so.

 Share on:

 Alternative finance refers to a broad range of financial instruments and platforms that provide financing options outside of traditional banking channels.
 Depending on who you speak to, it can range from Venture Debt to Crowdfunding, Stock financing to Revenue-Based Financing.
-In fact, these days, alternative finance can start to be a misnomer as even some banks and financial institutes are starting to offer Venture debts and Stock Financing.
-However, Revenue-Based Financing is nearer to being an investment vehicle and Crowdfunding is more of matchmaking to investors, & banks are unlikely to move into offering them any time soon or at least not under their investment banking arms.
+In fact, these days, alternative finance can start to be a misnomer as even some banks and financial institutes are starting to offer Venture debts while Revenue-Based Financing is nearer to being an investment vehicle and Crowdfunding is more of matchmaking to investors than a loan type.

 Share on: